Short Term Rentals NYC: What You Need to Know in 2024

 The impact of regulations on short-term rental supply

-The recent regulatory changes have left a profound mark on the landscape of short-term rentals in New York City, leading to several significant developments:
+The recent regulatory changes have left a profound mark on the landscape of furnished apartments and short-term rentals in New York City, leading to several significant developments and highlighting the challenges and considerations associated with finding and renting furnished short-term rentals in NYC:

 Disappearing listings

 This new regulatory framework has triggered the removal or blocking of many short-term rental listings from platforms like Airbnb.
+The availability of furnished short term rentals in NYC has also been significantly impacted by these regulations.
 It is estimated that over 10,000 Airbnb listings for NYC short-term rentals will be affected by these new rules.

 Consequently, hosts relying on these platforms for income may need to reevaluate their business strategies.
 Meanwhile, tourists seeking affordable lodging may encounter fewer choices, impacting their travel plans.